The Ultimate List of Black Chicken Breeds: 17 Cool Breeds

 Breeding difficulties, importation rules, and high demand fuel the price for black chickens to skyrocket.
 People buy them simply because they can.

-No. Black chicken breeds don’t lay black eggs.
+No. Black chickens don’t lay black eggs.
+So, what color egg’s do black chickens lay?
 Egg color depends on the genetics and breed of the chicken, not the feather color.
 For example, Orpingtons, no matter the variety will always lay brown eggs.

 You may think, well, what about easter eggers?
 These guys are chicken mongrels with a mix of genetic traits.
 Depending on what gene is dominant, they will lay that color and only that color.